 Anne: Yep!
 So Cat, in order to help our listeners, what do you think they need to know about understanding and managing triggers?

 Coach Cat: One of the most important things that any woman can do when it comes to understanding and managing triggers is to increase her awareness of how they happen and where they happen and what it looks like for her.
 Once we have been able to achieve that, she can think about what she needs to do about them.
 We are going to spend time in the sessions unpacking what we do to find out more so we can learn what we need to learn from the triggers and learn how to manage them.

 Anne: Yes, I think it is important for every woman who has experienced the lies and emotional abuse, the betrayal, the infidelity to understand this because it can wreak havoc on our peace and feelings of safety and confidence.

 If this podcast is helpful to you, please rate it on iTunes.
 Each rating improves our search engine rankings and helps women who are isolated to get help by finding us.
-I want to do a shout out to all of our listeners.
-As of August 31, 2017, we have over 8,500 subscribers to our podcast.
 Thank you for listening.
 You are not alone.
 We care and we love you.